 Goal of the test

-To measure the amount of stomach acid flowing backwards (refluxing) into your esophagus during a 24 or 48-hour period.
+To measure the amount of stomach acid flowing backwards (refluxing) into your esophagus.
 This will indicate whether you have an abnormal amount of reflux and will help determine whether your symptoms are due to that reflux.
 Most tests are 48 or 96 hours long.
 We occasionally do a 24-hour test using a slightly different technique.
 We will make it clear which test we are doing for you on the day of testing.

 How the test works